anabaei/javalearn/JavaSpring.md

 ```java
 {"id": 1, "text": "Hello World!"}
 ```
-* So far you can find the code [here](https://github.com/anabaei/DialecticalMap.v1/tree/controller1)

 </details>

 <details>
 	<summary> Web Service Layer </summary>
+* In oreder to have REST webservice action, we created a helper methods  then in future it would be replaced by repositories, the complete version is at [this](https://github.com/anabaei/DialecticalMap.v1/tree/RESfull1) link and REST branch

 * So far controllers has annotated by `@RequestMampping` to create each method a RESTfull endpoint.
 At top of controller class we had fre temporary methods like save to serve us a placeholder until we integrate with spring data repository.
-* Create a package ending with `ws.service`.
-Within this package create new interface name `GreetingService`.
-In this interface we define public bussiness service which we want to expose to client of the service.
-* So we define mehtods to update, find, create and delete Greeting entities would be like this
+* Create a package ending with service.
+It encapsulate all Greeting logic on the `Entity` therefore we define mehtods like update, find, create and delete `Greeting entities`.

 ```java
 public interface GreetingService {
 	Collection<Greeting> findAll();